clairey-zx81/json-model/BENCH.md

 [benchmark artifacts](https://github.com/sourcemeta-research/jsonschema-benchmark/actions)
 which includes 15 JSON Schema validation tools including our JSON Model Compiler with C, JS and Python backends.
-Overall, JMC comes ahead of Blaze C++ about 2/3 of the test cases (as of 2025-11-29).
+Overall, JMC comes ahead of Blaze C++ on 2/3 of the test cases (as of 2025-12-07).

 It should be noted that benchmarking conditions are quite different: